 Yes!
 To apply for financial assistance for any of our courses, click here to complete a scholarship application.
-Scholarships for this program need to be received by Wednesday, May 19, 2021, and scholarship awards will be sent via email on or around Friday, May 21, 2021.
+Scholarship applications for this program need to be received by Monday, May 24, 2021, and scholarship awards will be sent via email by Friday, May 28, 2021.

 We’re here to support you on your journey and help with any questions you may have about enrolling and accessing the course.
 For support please email firstname.lastname@example.org.
 Be sure to add this address to your contact list so we don’t end up in your Junk/Spam/Promotions folder.
 But please check there just in case!